-True team options are somewhat rare in the NBA, since clubs have typically preferred to include a non-guaranteed year or two in player contracts.
-Non-guaranteed salaries are less restrictive and provide a little more flexibility than team options, which clubs must act upon by a specific date (June 29) each year.
+True team options are somewhat rare in the NBA, since clubs often prefer to include a non-guaranteed year or two in player contracts.
+Non-guaranteed salaries are less restrictive and provide a little more flexibility than team options, which clubs must act upon by a specific date each year.
+Typically, that deadline falls in late June, but this year it will be August 1.

-The list below also doesn’t include rookie scale team options for 2019/20, since those third- and fourth-year options function differently than team options on standard veteran contracts.
-Those ’19/20 rookie scale team option decisions were made during the 2018 offseason, and can be found here.
+The list below doesn’t include rookie scale team options for 2021/22, since those third- and fourth-year options function differently than team options on standard veteran contracts.
+Those ’21/22 rookie scale team option decisions were made during the 2020 offseason, and can be found here.